0glabs/0g-doc/docs/node-sale/intro/intro.md

 ---

-0G is the first decentralized AI operating system (dAIOS), offering unparalleled infrastructure to power the next generation of decentralized AI applications.
-The 0G Node Sale is designed to build a vibrant ecosystem where AI is treated as a public good, fostering long-term growth and innovation.
-Our focus is on creating a community of dedicated owners and contributors who actively shape secure the future of decentralized AI, rather than simply be passive participants.
+The objective of 0G Foundation: The 0G Foundation’s node sale aims to create a decentralized AI operating system (dAIOS) that operates transparently, safely, and under community influence.
+Centralized AI structures may lack these attributes, creating potential risks for data integrity and security.
+The 0G Foundation’s goal is to develop AI as a public good, fostering an ecosystem that prioritizes transparency and reduces reliance on central authorities, making it suitable for broad public utility.